Mercaz HaTorah of Belle Harbor

 Yeshiva Mercaz HaTorah of Belle Harbor (known colloquially in yeshiva circles as "Belle Harbor") is a residential high school and 3 year post high school for men founded in 1985 by Rabbi Chaim Zelikovitz and Rabbi Levi Dicker.
 It was led by Rabbi Levi Dicker for most of its history, until his passing in 2011.
-Rabbi Shmuel Zev Dicker and simcha gelber are the current Roshei haYeshiva.
+Rabbi Shmuel Zev Dicker is the current Rosh HaYeshiva.